acbuitrago/cleanDataProject/CodeBook.md

-	  26 avg_BodyGyroJerkTime_Mean_X			Average of gyroscope jerk  mean in the x-axis 27 avg_BodyGyroJerkTime_Mean_Y			Average of gyroscope  jerk  mean in the y-axis 28 avg_BodyGyroJerkTime_Mean_Z			Average of gyroscope jerk  mean in the z-axis
+	  26 avg_BodyGyroJerkTime_Mean_X			Average of gyroscope jerk  mean in the x-axis 27 avg_BodyGyroJerkTime_Mean_Y			Average of gyroscope  jerk  mean in the y-axis 28 avg_BodyGyroJerkTime_Mean_Z			Average of gyroscope jerk  mean in the z-axis 29 avg_BodyGyroJerkTime_Std_X			Average of gyroscope jerk  std in the x-axis 30 avg_BodyGyroJerkTime_Std_Y			Average of gyroscope  jerk  std in the y-axis 31 avg_BodyGyroJerkTime_Std_Z			Average of gyroscope jerk  std in the z-axis 32 avg_BodyAccTimeMagnitude_Mean			Average of gyroscope jerk  std in the x-axis 33 avg_BodyAccTimeMagnitude_Std			Average of gyroscope  jerk  std in the y-axis